North Fork Flathead River in Montana from above

 Best flows

 Use USGS 12355500 near Columbia Falls as the primary flow reference.
-Dropping clear water after runoff gives the best native-trout window; high cold water, storm jumps, smoke, or road uncertainty should move the plan to a safer option.
+Dropping clear water after runoff gives the best native-trout window.
+High cold water, storm jumps, smoke, or road uncertainty should move the plan to a safer option.

-When to skip
+When to leave

 Skip or pivot when runoff is high, roads are uncertain, Glacier or Forest Service rules do not fit the plan, fire or smoke affects access, water is too warm for cutthroat handling, or remote travel gear is not ready.